An Embedding Framework for Consistent Polyhedral Surrogates: Introduction

 \section{Introduction}

+In supervised learning, one tries to learn a hypothesis which fits some labeled data, as judged by a target loss function.
+Unfortunately, minimizing the target loss directly is typically computationally intractable, especially for discrete prediction tasks like classification, ranking, and structured prediction.
+Instead, one typically minimizes a surrogate loss which is convex and therefore efficiently minimized.
+Given a surrogate hypothesis, a link function then translates back to the target problem.
+This general approach, called surrogate risk minimization, is ubiquitous in supervised machine learning algorithms.

-Convex surrogate losses are a central building block in machine learning for classification and classification-like problems.
-A growing body of work seeks to design and analyze convex surrogates for given loss functions, and more broadly, understand when such surrogates can and cannot be found.
-For example, recent work has developed tools to bound the required number of dimensions of the surrogate's hypothesis space~\cite{frongillo2015elicitation, ramaswamy2016convex}.
-Yet in some cases these bounds are far from tight, such as for \emph{abstain loss} (classification with an abstain option)~\cite{bartlett2008classification, yuan2010classification, ramaswamy2016convex, ramaswamy2018consistent, zhang2018reject}.
-Furthermore, the kinds of strategies available for constructing surrogates, and their relative power, are not well-understood.
+A growing body of work seeks to design and analyze convex surrogates for particular target loss functions, and more broadly, understand the best empirical risk minimization bounds that can be found for a surrogate, for which consistency is a necessary condition.
+For example, recent work has developed tools to bound the prediction dimension of the surrogate, meaning the dimension of the range of the surrogate hypothesis~\cite{frongillo2015elicitation, ramaswamy2016convex}.
+Yet in some cases these bounds are far from tight, such as for \emph{abstain loss} (classification with an abstain option)~\citep{bartlett2008classification,yuan2010classification,ramaswamy2016convex,ramaswamy2018consistent,zhang2018reject}.
+Furthermore, the kinds of strategies available for constructing surrogates, and their relative power, are not well understood.

 We augment this literature by studying a particularly natural approach for finding convex surrogates, wherein one ``embeds'' a discrete loss.
 Specifically, we say a convex surrogate $L$ embeds a discrete loss $\ell$ if there is an injective embedding from the discrete reports (predictions) to a vector space such that (i) the original loss values are recovered, and (ii) a report is $\ell$-optimal if and only if the embedded report is $L$-optimal.
-If this embedding can be extended to a calibrated link function, which maps approximately $L$-optimal reports to $\ell$-optimal reports, consistency follows~\cite{agarwal2015consistent}.
-Common examples which follow this general construction include hinge loss as a surrogate for 0-1 loss and the abstain surrogate mentioned above.
+If this embedding can be extended to a calibrated link function, which roughly maps approximately $L$-optimal reports to $\ell$-optimal reports, then consistency follows~\citep{agarwal2015consistent}.
+Common examples of this general construction include hinge loss as a surrogate for 0-1 loss and the abstain surrogate mentioned above~\citep{ramaswamy2018consistent}.